aaronbloomfield/pdr/tutorials/02-lldb/index.md

 are intended to change, and to see if the program is doing the things that were intended.

-The `frame variable --no-args` command will show all the local variables of the current scope of execution.
+The `frame variable` command will show all the local variables of the current scope of execution.
 Which variables are displayed will change as the program executes, always showing the most recently defined variables, values returned from functions, and changed or referenced variables.
 When our test program hits the breakpoint, two variables are shown: nCount and nValues.  nCount will be some random integer which reflects the contents of that memory location at the beginning of the program.
 The nValues variable looks different -- it's an array, so the entire contents of the array are shown.

 ### Stepping through the Code ###